xagon0/Kohler-DTV-Plus/Input_Values_Breakdown.md

 * Address: `http://controller_ip/mac.cgi`
 * Description: Sets a new mac address for the controller.

+###### Call Safety Rating
+⚠️ - 3/5 - Appears to function, but often results in controller locking up.
+Not to mention, you really shouldn't change this value.

 ###### Params
 | Key | Value | Description |
 | --- | --- | --- |